alyssagithub/Courses/Courses/Course 01 Variables.md

 ```lua
 print(_G.MyFirstShared)
 ```
-We have now successfully created a variable in one script and used it in another.
+We have now created a shared variable in one script and used it in another.
-Congratulations on your first step into scripting!
+<br>Congratulations on your first step into scripting!
 Here's a final task to ensure you can remember this information:
 ## Learning Task
+Here are steps to create your own variable:
-Create and open a script in Roblox Studio, then create a `local` variable with a name of your choice, assign its value to a string of your favorite word, and don't forget to use quotation marks (`"`) to ensure it is a string.
+1. Create and open a script in Roblox Studio.
+2. Create a `local` variable with the name of your choice.
+3. Assign the variable you created's value to a string of your favorite word, such as "Pizza".
+Don't forget to use quotation marks (`"`) to ensure it is a string.
-<br>Now, with that local variable, use the `print` function like in the code examples, replacing `MyFirstVariable` with the variable name of your choice, and see if it prints.
+4. Use the `print` function like in the code examples, replacing `MyFirstVariable` with the name you gave the variable, then see if it prints in the output.
-<br>If it has been printed, you have completed this course and are ready to move on to the next.
+5. If it has been printed, you have completed this course and are ready to move on to the next.
 If it didn't print correctly, had an error, or didn't run, you may want to read this course again.

+Thank you for reading this course, and good luck on your scripting journey.

 For any issues, questions, or concerns, feel free to join the [Roblox Studio Community Discord Server](https://discord.gg/robloxstudio) or the [HiddenDevs Discord Server](https://discord.gg/hd) and make use of their #scripting-help or #code-help discord channels.

-<br>If this course did not provide an understandable explanation, feel free to read or watch other sources, such as the [Roblox Documentation Variable Tutorial](https://create.roblox.com/docs/luau/variables) or [TheDevKing's YouTube Video on Variables](https://www.youtube.com/watch?v=0Dc2dCYoxxs).
+If this course did not provide an understandable explanation, feel free to read or watch other sources, such as the [Roblox Documentation on Variables](https://create.roblox.com/docs/luau/variables) or [TheDevKing's YouTube Video on Variables](https://www.youtube.com/watch?v=0Dc2dCYoxxs).